0xph03n1x/0xph03n1x.github.io/content/about.md

 ---
 # ~$ whoami

-I'm a 25 year old guy.
+I'm a 25 year old guy from Easter Europe.
 I've worked in the IT sector for more than 6 years and counting.

 # ~$ experience